 The capstone assignment was to deliver an advertising and communication plan to a client, to be used for a real-life campaign.
-In this case, the campaign was near-and-dear to the hearts of the Spartan community and Detroit-area residents alike: a “splashpad at Bosco Park – complete with weather-themed features – to be enjoyed by Jessica’s two children and children from across the area,” said the City of Novi.
+In this case, the campaign was near-and-dear to the hearts of the Spartan community and Detroit-area residents alike: a splashpad at Bosco Park — complete with weather-themed features — to be enjoyed by Jessica’s two children and children from across the area, according to the City of Novi.

 “I can think of no better avenue to express her joy and zeal for life than to create something like this where kids will laugh and enjoy themselves for years into the future," said City of Novi Mayor Bob Gatt.
 “It is something that will live on forever.”

 In life, Starr “provided so much light” to her local community, said Fox 2 staff.
 For the four student groups, bringing that light forward was important.

 “It was a delightful and very interesting afternoon full of bright visuals, innovative creative/media strategies and exploratory discussion.
 The members of the panel were thoroughly impressed and inspired by what the student groups unveiled, with plans to incorporate and/or build upon many of the ideas presented,” said Jessica’s aunt, ComArtSci alumna Victoria Digby (’78).

 Instructor David Regan is proud of his students’ work and honored to be given the opportunity to “pay it forward” to a grieving community.